isomerpages/mlaw-pto/_deceased-cpf-estate-monies/claims-against-bona-vacantia-estate.md

 5. Deceased does not hold a Trust bank account with a minor

-6. Deceased does not own an insurance policy that falls under S73 of the Conveyancing and Law of Property Act (Cap 61)
+6. Deceased does not own an insurance policy that falls under S73 of the Conveyancing and Law of Property Act 1886

 7. Deceased does not have shares or other interests in unlisted companies (Foreign or Local)